Sylvan-Wesley/Sylvan-Wesley.github.io/README.md

 ## 🧪 About Me

-A **Chinese Chemistry Olympiad** veteran now channeling that molecular intuition into the realm of **Artificial Intelligence, **freshman at Yuanpei College, Peking University.
+A **Chinese Chemistry Olympiad** veteran — now a freshman at Yuanpei College, Peking University — channeling that molecular intuition into the realm of **Artificial Intelligence**.
 Just as simple atoms bond to form complex structures, I'm learning to weave neural architectures that think, see, and act.

 From balancing equations to balancing gradients — the reaction continues.